guardian/membership-frontend/docs/FRONTEND.md

 <a name="architecture"></a>
 ## Architecture

-We use Sass for are stylesheets and break styles down into the following groups:
+We use Sass for our stylesheets and break styles down into the following groups:

 1. **Settings**: Global variables (colours, breakpoints etc.)
 2. **Mixins**: Functions and mixins